Top-Level Domain

 3. Registration: Once the TLD is released, you can register it under the specified conditions.
 This is the standard method for acquiring a TLD once it becomes available.

-The exact process may vary depending on the TLD registry, so it is advisable to check the specific rules and timelines for the desired TLD.
+The exact process may vary depending on the TLD registry.
+Therefore, it is advisable to check the specific rules and timelines for the desired TLD.

 Do Top-Level Domain Affect SEO?